rebolek/REN/readme.md

-# [人] REN - REadable Notation
+# 人 - REN - Readable Exchange Notation

 ## Introduction

-REN is simple yet powerful data description and exchange format.
-It's very human friendly and nice to read.
-Look at the beauty:
+**REN** is simple yet powerful data exchange format.
+It's very human friendly and pleasant to read.
+Every value in **REN** has it's own type to allow easier describtion of your data.
+See for yourself.

+There are strings:

+    "hello world"

+And there are words:

+	hello world

+Numbers are also supported in integer and floating point form.

+    1
+	-1
+	3.14
+	-2.354e3

+You get the idea.

+The basic form of data collection in REN is block.

+    [1 "a" e@ma.il and so://on]

+You can also add header to data transmission to inform the loader about type of data.

     REN[
         Title: "REN Example"
         Type: example
         Date: 5-4-2013
 		Expires: never
         Version: 0.0.1
         Author: "Boleslav Brezovsky"
     ]